Serbian security forces detain three Kosovo police officers, Kosovo official says | Law-Order

 Vucic said Belgrade was willing to submit all the evidence and accept an international inquiry into the arrests and that it could relocate some of its military currently stationed around five km (3.1 miles) away from the boundary to garrisons inside Serbia to defuse tensions.
 "It will be difficult to return to normalcy," he said.

-Kosovo banned all vehicles with Serbia's licence plates from entering its territory in response to the arrests, an interior ministry official told Reuters at mid-evening on Wednesday.
-The detentions may further fuel tensions in the predominantly Serb northern part in Kosovo which borders Serbia and which has seen violence in recent weeks.
+Kosovo banned all vehicles with Serbia's licence plates from entering its territory in response to the arrests, an interior ministry official told Reuters on Wednesday evening.
+The EU said its members had approved a range of measures against Kurti's government for failing to de-escalate the broader crisis, some of which would take effect immediately.

+"These measures are incremental, with financial and political consequences, starting with suspension of high-level visits and contacts and events, as well as our financial cooperation with Kosovo," EU foreign affairs spokesman Peter Stano told reporters in Brussels.
+He did not provide more details.
+There was no immediate reaction from Kurti but he has previously insisted Serbia and Serb criminal gangs are to blame for the crisis.

 Kosovo declared independence from Serbia in 2008, nearly a decade after an uprising by the 90% ethnic Albanian majority against repressive Serbian rule.
 In 1999, a NATO bombing campaign drove Serbian security forces out of Kosovo but Belgrade continues to regard it as a southern province.